openedx/edx-documentation/en_us/course_authors/source/proctored_exams/pt_results.rst

 or :ref:`determine whether a specific learner has passed the proctoring review<Determine if Learner Passed Proctoring Review>`.

-For information about the learner view of proctoring results, see :ref:`learners:Proctoring Session Review Results`.

 .. note::
  The Proctored Exam Results report contains information about the proctoring review.
 The report does not include information about the learner's score on